JohnnyNLP/ZENA/README.md

 # ZENA: Enhanced Anomaly-Based IDS for Smart Homes Automation Through Multilayer Artificial Neural Network

-This is the official GitHub repository for the paper **"ZENA: Enhanced Anomaly-Based IDS for Smart Homes Automation Through Multilayer Artificial Neural Network"** published in the **Journal of Communications and Networks**.
+This is the official GitHub repository for the paper **"ZENA: Enhanced Anomaly-Based IDS for Smart Homes Automation Through Multilayer Artificial Neural Network"** submitted to the **Journal of Communications and Networks**.

 ## Overview